 \subsection{Segmentation}

-Image segmentation is a vital task in computer vision, which investigates simplifying the complexity of the image by decomposing an image into multiple meaningful image segments \cite{reza2022contextual,heidari2022hiformer}.
+Image segmentation is a vital task in computer vision, which investigates simplifying the complexity of the image by decomposing an image into multiple meaningful image segments \cite{azad2022contextual,heidari2023hiformer}.
 Specifically, it facilitates medical analysis by providing beneficial information about anatomy-related areas.
 However, deep learning models often require vast amounts of diverse pixel-annotated training data in order to produce generalizable results \cite{azad2022transnorm,chen2021transunet}.
 Nonetheless, the number of images and labels accessible for medical image segmentation is restricted due to the time, cost, and expertise required \cite{azad2022transdeeplab,cao2021swin,aghdam2022attention}.
-To this end, diffusion models have been propelled to the forefront in investigations of image segmentation by synthesizing the labeled data and obviating the necessity for pixel-annotated data.
+To this end, diffusion models have emerged as a promising approach in image segmentation research by synthesizing the labeled data and obviating the necessity for pixel-annotated data.

 brainSPADE \cite{fernandez2022can} proposes a generative model for synthesizing labeled brain MRI images that can be used for training segmentation models. brainSPADE is composed of a label generator and an image generator sub-model.
 The former is responsible for creating synthetic segmentation maps, and the latter for synthesizing images based on generated labels.
 In the label generator, the input segmentation map is first encoded during training using a spatial VAE encoder and builds a latent space.
 The compressed latent code is then diffused and denoised via LDMs \cite{rombach2022high} and produces an efficient latent space in which imperceptible details are ignored, and semantic information is highlighted more.
 A spatial VAE decoder then constructs the artificial segmentation map via the latent space.
 In the image generator, Fernandez et al. \cite{fernandez2022can} take advantage of SPADE \cite{park2019semantic}, a VAE-GAN model, to build a style latent space from the input arbitrary style and use it with the artificial segmentation map to decode the output image. nnU-Net \cite{isensee2021nnu} was leveraged to examine the performance.
 Findings show that the model achieves comparable results when trained on synthetic data compared to that trained on factual data, and their combination significantly improves the model result.